-Being accused of bullying behaviour can be upsetting and come as a shock but it is important to be open to feedback from others, and if necessary, be prepared to change your behaviour.
+Being accused of bullying behaviour can be upsetting and may come as a shock but it is important to be open to feedback from others, and if necessary, be prepared to change your behaviour.
 MaPS has trained Case Managers who can offer specific and tailored support, and advice on the management of workplace grievances and complaints mechanisms.

 The other person is more likely to share their views with you if you choose a neutral space and ask open questions without attempting to justify your behaviour.
 Even so, the other person may not be comfortable speaking to you.
 It may be appropriate to suggest that they, or both of you, invite a support person or observer.

 If you do not understand the complaint or would like a second opinion about your behaviour, discuss the matter with someone you trust.
 An EAP counsellor may be able to assist you to:

 - develop a strategy to address the matter with your colleague and supervisor

 A MaPS Case Manager, your supervisor or the Health and Safety Representative for your workgroup may be able to assist you to explore the options available to you.
 Any discussion should be careful and strictly confidential.
 It is important not to unintentionally escalate the situation by discussing the issue openly.

 If you believe the complaint is malicious, or you can demonstrate that you are being unjustly accused, you should discuss this with your supervisor or a MaPS Case Manager.
 It may be that an informal discussion between you, the person making the allegation and a third party will solve the problem.

 Adjust unreasonable behaviour

 If you have been made aware that your behaviour is considered unreasonable, stop or modify the behaviour and review what you are doing.